alacritty/alacritty/README.md

 xbps-install alacritty
 ```

+### Windows

+Prebuilt binaries can be downloaded from the artifacts section of [appveyor](https://ci.appveyor.com/project/jwilm/alacritty).

 ## Configuration

 Although it's possible the default configuration would work on your system,
 you'll probably end up wanting to customize it anyhow.
 There is a default
-`alacritty.yml` and `alacritty_macos.yml` at the git repository root for
+`alacritty.yml`, `alacritty_macos.yml`, and `alacritty_windows.yml` at the git repository root.
-Linux and macOS respectively.

-Alacritty looks for the configuration file at the following paths:
+Alacritty looks for the configuration file as the following paths:

 1. `$XDG_CONFIG_HOME/alacritty/alacritty.yml`
 2. `$XDG_CONFIG_HOME/alacritty.yml`